How to Calculate Z-Scores Manually

 • The magnitude of the Z-score reflects how far a data point is from the mean in terms of standard deviations.
 Larger magnitudes indicate greater deviations from the mean.

-ALSO READ Z-Scores in Standardizing Data
+ALSO READ Z-Scores in Normal Distribution

 Conclusion